xamarin/Xamarin.Social/GettingStarted.md

 # Getting Started

-Xamarin.Social enables you to post text and other media to social networks and access their API using authenticated requests.
+Xamarin.Social helps you post status updates and other media to social networks, and allows you to easily use other social APIs via authenticated requests.

 ## 1. Create and configure the service